Spectroscopic galaxy redshifts in the Peanut cluster -- a massive nearly head-on cluster merger shortly after pericenter passage: Additional observations

 \subsection{Object Selection}

 Targets for subsequent spectroscopic observations with BTA were selected through identification of the red sequence of galaxies in the color–magnitude diagram \citep{deVac,RS}.
 For this purpose, we used photometric data for galaxies in the \emph{r} and \emph{z} bands of the Sloan filter system, taken from the DESI LIS survey \citep{desi}.
 Objects classified as extended sources in the DESI LIS survey and located within 2\arcmin\ from the center of X-ray emission (RA = 02:38:20.8, DEC = +20:05:56) were plotted on the color–magnitude diagram.
 As discussed in \cite{Peanut}, the adopted X-ray center does not correspond to the surface brightness peak, but instead represents an approximate centroid of the surface brightness distribution on scales of 1\arcmin–3\arcmin.

-The color–magnitude diagram is shown in Fig.~\ref{fig:RS_old}, where the relation between the $r-z$ color and the $r$-band magnitude for the five galaxies with spectroscopic redshifts reported in our previous work \citep{Peanut} was approximated by a linear fit.
+For the five galaxies with spectroscopic redshifts reported in our previous work \citep{Peanut} the $r-z$ color and the $r$-band magnitude was approximated by a linear fit.
 The resulting fit shows no significant dependence of color on $r$-band magnitude; the mean color of these galaxies (with its standard deviation) is $(r-z)_{\rm Peanut} = 1.045 \pm 0.020$.

-For target selection, we manually increased the red-sequence width to 0.2 magnitudes, i.e., $(r-z)_{RS} \approx 1.045 \pm 0.200$ (red shaded area in Fig.~\ref{fig:RS_old}).
+For target selection, we manually increased the red-sequence width to 0.2 magnitudes, i.e., $(r-z)_{RS} \approx 1.045 \pm 0.200$.
 The color–magnitude diagram shows that this region contains a large number of galaxies brighter than $r=22$ magnitudes, compared to the region outside it.
 We therefore assume that this region predominantly contains galaxies belonging to the Peanut cluster, forming its red sequence in the color–magnitude diagram.
 Accordingly, for subsequent spectroscopic observations we selected galaxies in the central region of the cluster with $r\le22$ and $0.845 \leq r-z \leq 1.245$.
-Within a radius of 2\arcmin\ from the X-ray source center, 115 galaxies brighter than $r=22$ without measured spectroscopic redshifts satisfy this selection criterion (see Fig.~\ref{fig:RS_galaxies}).
+Within a radius of 2\arcmin\ from the X-ray source center, 115 galaxies brighter than $r=22$ without measured spectroscopic redshifts satisfy this selection criterion (see Figure~\ref{fig:RS_galaxies}).

 It is not feasible to measure spectroscopic redshifts for such a large number of galaxies with BTA using the long-slit mode within less than one year, given the observational time allocated to our group.
 We therefore limited the observational program to a small number of spectrograph slit positions.
 The spectrograph slit positions were selected manually to maximize the number of bright red-sequence galaxies in the central cluster region captured within each slit.
 In October 2024, we selected nine slit positions for subsequent observations with BTA.